chipzoller/hugo-clarity/README.md

 To edit your social media profile links, [edit this YAML file](https://github.com/chipzoller/hugo-clarity/blob/master/exampleSite/data/social.yaml).

+If you wish to globally use a [large Twitter summary card](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/summary-card-with-large-image) when sharing posts, set the global parameter `largeTwitterCard` to `true`.

+### Search engine

+If using Google Analytics, configure the `ga_analytics` global parameter in your site with your ID.

 ### Blog directory

 Edit the `config.toml` file and change the `mainSections` key.
 Values will be directories where the blogs reside.